How far back can employers check criminal background

 Ban the Box Legislation: This movement seeks to remove questions about criminal records from initial job applications, pushing the discussion of such matters to later stages in the hiring process.
 This initiative aims to reduce barriers to employment for individuals with a checkered past, thereby promoting a more inclusive workforce.

-See also How do you clean a linen sofa
+See also How do you say principal in spanish

 Understanding these legislative components is crucial for both employers and job seekers, ensuring compliance with the law while safeguarding the interests of all parties involved in the recruitment process.